 Savings advice in Trowbridge such as Regular Savings Plans, School fees planning and ISAs

 Pension advice in Trowbridge including Personal Pensions, Retirement Planning and Annuities

 Mortgage advice in Trowbridge including remortgages, first time buyers, and equity release

 Financial Protection in Trowbridge such as Life Cover, Income Protection & Critical illness, and Keyman Protection

-To arrange a free initial meeting with an independent financial adviser in the Trowbridge area
+To arrange a free initial meeting in Trowbridge & West Wiltshire area

 Trowbridge* is the county town of Wiltshire, 8 miles south east of Bath, Somerset, from which it is separated by the Mendip Hills.
 The town is also 20 miles south east of Bristol.
 A market town, the Kennet and Avon canal to the north of Trowbridge has played an instrumental part in the town's development as it allowed coal to be transported from the Somerset Coalfield and so marked the advent of steam-powered manufacturing in woollen cloth mills.
 The town was foremost producer of this mainstay of contemporary clothing and blankets in south west England in the late 18th and early 19th centuries by which time it held the nickname "The Manchester of the West".